Free delivery within New Zealand on orders over $150

 On supporting our community’s access to quality healthcare…

 It blows my mind that we have such extraordinary, accessible services in such a small country.
 But having access to excellent services is only possible through adequate funding.
-And while the New Zealand government contributes to our health care system and hospitals, it doesn’t cover all the costs required for us to have the latest equipment or advanced technology besides the highly qualified professionals and support services for those affected by disease.
+And while government funding contributes to healthcare services, it doesn’t cover all the costs required for us to have the latest equipment or advanced technology let alone the highly qualified professionals and support services for those affected by disease.
 That’s why donations are so important.

 On starting Great Full…